What is Ulcerative Colitis?

 Medical treatment of ulcerative colitis generally focuses on two separate goals: the induction of remission (making a sick person well) and the maintenance of remission (keeping a well person from getting sick again).
 Surgery is also a treatment option for UC and will be discussed separately.
 Medication choices can be grouped into four general categories: aminosalicylates, steroids, immunomodulators, and biologics.

-Steroids (prednisone) are an effective medication for the induction of remission in moderate to severe UC and are available in oral, rectal, and intravenous (IV) forms.
+Steroids (prednisone, methylprednisolone and budesonide) are an effective medication for the induction of remission in moderate to severe UC, and are available in oral, rectal, and intravenous (IV) forms.
 Steroids are absorbed into the bloodstream and have a number of severe side effects that make them unsuitable for chronic use to maintain remission.
 These side effects include cataracts, osteoporosis, mood effects, an increased susceptibility to infection, high blood pressure, weight gain, and an underactive adrenal gland.
+Budesonide tends to cause fewer steroid side-effects than prednisone.

 Other medications used less frequently for UC include cyclosporine and tacrolimus.
 These agents are sometimes used in those rare cases of severe UC that are not responsive to steroids.
 Side effects of these agents include infections and kidney problems.
 These agents are offered at a limited number of hospitals and are usually used for a short period of time as a bridge to other maintenance therapies such as azathioprine or 6-mercaptopurine.